qmcteer/qmcteer/README.md

-- 👋 Hi, my name is Quentin McTeer and I am currently a first year masters of economic analytics student at Georgia State University.
+- 👋 Hi, my name is Quentin McTeer and I am currently a second year masters of economic analytics student at Georgia State University.
 I am also a public finance fellow with the Center for State and Local Finance in the Andrew Young School of Policy Studies at Georgia State.
+Additionally, I am currently working as data science fellow with Bluebonnet data.
+Recently, I completed a summer position on the analytics team within the Credit & Risk Management department of the Federal Reserve Bank of Atlanta.

-- 👀 I’m interested in econometrics, causal inference, classification issues in machine learning, crowdfunding/other financing alternatives, and all things forecasting/prediction.
+- 👀 I’m interested in econometrics, causal inference, classification issues in machine learning, financial data, polling/elections data, and all things forecasting/prediction.

-- 🌱 I’m currently learning about logistic regression, random forest classification procedure, tree ensemble methods, the instrumental variable approach to causal inference, inverse probability weighting, and data visualization techniques in R.
+- 🌱 I’m currently learning about logistic regression, random forest classification procedure, tree ensemble methods, the instrumental variable approach to causal inference, SQL, and data visualization techniques in R.

 - 💞️ I’m looking to collaborate on Kaggle competitions focused on classification issues using machine learning techniques in R.